deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 looked like a hybrid of a NASA spacesuit and an Interceptor body armour system, though sleeker than either.

-“The defining equipment of Spaceborne Operators will be their Extra-Vehicular Military Action Space Suit, or EV-MASS.
-This has been designed by private-sector experts from the Hephaestus LLC on Ceres who hold records for most and longest extravehicular activity, working alongside experts from CQC Limited, who produce the Osprey Armor System.”
+"The defining equipment of Spaceborne Operators will be their Extra-Vehicular Military Action Space Suit, or EV-MASS.
+This has been designed by private-sector experts from the Hephaestus LLC on Ceres who hold records for most and longest extravehicular activity, working alongside experts from CQC Limited, who produce the Osprey Armor System."

-“Now, you’ve all been given a brief introduction to the SOR concept.
+"Now, you’ve all been given a brief introduction to the SOR concept.
 A full briefing of this system and its capabilities, variants and requirements will be saved for those of you who choose to commit to joining the program.
 For now the important point is this: the EV-MASS is a fully functioning spacesuit designed to allow the operator to engage the enemy in the vacuum of space and maneuver in zero-gravity.
-That combined functionality means that it has a base weight of one hundred and three pounds, before gear and accessories.”
+That combined functionality means that it has a base weight of one hundred and three pounds, before gear and accessories."

 There was no breach of discipline as such, but all six of the PJ candidates exchanged glances.
 They were all strong enough to wear and